benopotamus/django-silent-mammoth-whistle/README.rst

 	request.whistle.request('put a string here')

-Silent mammoth whistle is super-simple and the data for requests needs to be in a string format.
 You can record as much data as you like, and you can make as many of these ``request.whistle.request()`` calls as you like.
+Silent mammoth whistle is super-simple and all data is cast to strings using ``str()`` before saving.
 Silent mammoth whistle will merge the strings from all the calls into a single string, separated by a tab when rendered.

 Practical example time!
 This line will record the fields present in a POST request.
 This could be useful if your form has many optional fields and you want to know which ones were included by the user.